 A while back, I wrote a post about how to prevent a heart attack.
-It was based on the recommendations of Dr. Cathie Lippman, a holistic doctor in Beverly Hills.
+It was based on the recommendations of Dr. Cathie Lippman, a retired (?) alternative and preventative medicine doctor in Beverly Hills.
 She invited me to come to her office to chat and offered to do an electrodermal screening to show me how it works.
 It’s a galvanic skin response device (think EEG or EKG) that gives clues to what may be happening in your body.

-The device that Dr. Lippman uses was originally created by Dr. Reinhard Voll.
+The device that Dr. Lippman used was originally created by Dr. Reinhard Voll.
 He was a traditional medical doctor who also specialized in Chinese medicine and homeopathy.
 Before he passed away, he created a 3-volume series about electroacupuncture and how it works.

 Dr. Voll was diagnosed with bladder cancer as a young man and was given six months to live.
 Dr. Lippman said she heard him tell the story sixty years later.
 The work that he did has been computerized and incorporated into the BioScan electrodermal screening scanner.
 Dr. Lippman first started working with it in the late 80s and now uses its fourth iteration.